 Construction management software is software built to help individuals run and manage their construction business.
-Features often include customer relationship management, project management, communication management, scheduling, estimating services, budgeting, and more.
-These solutions are usually built for either the residential construction industry or commercial construction industry because the two have different needs and requirements from software.
-For the purposes of this post we will be focusing on residential construction management software.
+These software solutions are used by small businesses all the way up to large operations for either residential or commercial construction operations.
+For the purposes of this post, we will be focusing specifically on residential construction management software.

 Grow your business

-Running a residential construction business is hard enough as it is.
-Add on trying to scale your business and you may quickly feel as if you are in over your head.
+Running a residential construction business is hard and trying to scale one is even harder.
 The good news is that construction management software can help.
-Communication and scheduling features help keep your entire team up to speed and on the same page, and managing two or more projects at once can go from daunting to doable.
-Taming the chaos of construction project management means you have time to step back from the day-to-day to focus more time on growth oriented activities such as hiring more people or optimizing your sales process.
-Investing the time you’ll save from implementing construction software back into your business will help you test, tweak, and take your business to the next level.
+Communication and scheduling features help keep teams up to speed and on the same page which means managing two or more projects at once can go from daunting to doable.
+Taming the everyday chaos means residential construction business owners have time to step back from the day-to-day to focus more time on growth-oriented activities such as hiring more people or optimizing their sales process.

 Operate more efficiently

-A major benefit of adding software to your building system is the ability to automate previously manual tasks such as sending out bid requests, tracking specs and selections, and sending invoices.
-Combining this with a single-entry estimating system means your construction business can easily input a project’s information up front and then automatically push that information along throughout the lifecycle of the project.
-Sending bid requests to preferred vendors, seamlessly updating your project based on client selections, and sending accurate invoices becomes a simple and efficient process.
-This all adds up to saving you time and energy in tracking down and double checking every detail before hitting send on that email.
+A major benefit of construction project management software is the ability to automate previously manual tasks such as sending out bid requests, tracking specs and selections, and sending invoices.
+Combining this with a single-entry estimating system means construction business can easily input a project’s information up front and then automatically push that information along throughout the lifecycle of the project.
+Sending bid requests to preferred vendors, seamlessly updating projects based on client selections, and sending accurate invoices suddenly becomes a simple and efficient process.
+This all adds up to saving time and energy in tracking down and double checking every detail before hitting send on that email.

 Be more confident in your financials